 Founder and Lead Scholar

-Purim is an astounding holiday, and when I it's 'astounding,' I mean it's astounding that we made it into a holiday!
-If you take a look at the Megillah, it seems to chronicle a victory that was, for lack of a better word, political.
+Purim is an astounding holiday, and when I say it's 'astounding,' I mean it's astounding that we made it into a holiday!
+If you take a look at the Megillah, the Megillah seems to chronicle a victory that was, for lack of a better word, political.

-Mordecai and Esther managed, through political maneuvering, to save Jews, who would have been threatened with a national holocaust.
+Mordecai and Esther managed, through deft political maneuvering, to save Jews, who would have been threatened with a national holocaust.
 Now, that's a great thing!
-But you kind of have to ask yourself, "What are we suppose to take out of that?
-Is there anything spiritual, is there anything meaningful, that you and I, two millennium later, are suppose to take out of that?"
-It doesn't seem like we are actually learning anything in terms of how to be better human beings, and we normally associate religion with that – we're trying to figure out how is it we're supposed to live our lives.
+But you kind of have to ask yourself, "What are we supposed to take out of that?
+Is there anything spiritual, is there anything meaningful, that you and I, two millennia later, are supposed to take out of that?"
+It doesn't seem like we are actually learning anything in terms of how to be better human beings, and we normally associate religion with that – with trying to figure out how is it we're supposed to live our lives.